 The collapsible bicycle concept designed by Blair Hasty was primarily designed as a vehicle for daily transport usage.
 Featured in the 2004 International Bicycle Design Competition in Taiwan the concept has the pedals shifted to behind the driver so the overall weight transfers from the lower back to forearms and pelvic bone and the posture while the rider is prostrate while riding the bike.
-The designer has utilized the space by placing a large bag at the creating a thus creating storage space for the rider.
+The designer has utilized the space by placing a large bag at the creating thus creating storage space for the rider.
 Also to add on it is collapsible and the bag comes handy then.
 So no need to look for parking space, take it straight to your workstation, plus it is healthier for your body by using bicycle for daily activities.

 From the designer :